openthread/openthread/README.md

 ---

 OpenThread is an open-source implementation of the [Thread][thread] networking protocol.
-With OpenThread, Nest is making the technology used in Nest products more broadly available to accelerate the development of products for the connected home.
+Nest has released OpenThread to make the technology used in Nest products more broadly available to developers to accelerate the development of products for the connected home.

 The Thread specification defines an IPv6-based reliable, secure and low-power wireless device-to-device communication protocol for home